-Tips for Utilizing Parent Volunteers
+Tips for Getting and Utilizing Parent Volunteers

 Having multiple adults in the classroom can be a fantastic experience for everyone involved once clear expectations and open communication are established.
 This page will help you discover strategies for making the most of volunteers in your classroom and making parents feel welcome and valuable.